Bodh Gaya – Revered Place for Buddhist

 The Balustrade or railing that surrounds the temple today is a very poor copy of the original that is in the local museum.
 Mahabodhi temple is illuminated with laser lights at night that make it look very beautiful.

 Absolutely behind the temple, adjacent to its back wall is the Bodhi tree under which Buddha got his enlightenment.
 And the Vajrasan, the place where he sat and meditated.
 The present tree is the fifth generation of the original tree that was brought back to Bodhagaya from Anuradhapura in Sri Lanka.
 Just sit back and observe the devotees praying with devotion and bowing before the tree.
 You will feel divinity through their actions and emotions.

 The Vajrasan though is so well protected that you hardly get a full view of it.
-The tree being too close to the wall of the temple is worrisome.
-With the temple wall on one side and protective covers on other side, I am not sure how the tree is breathing.
-Around the Balustrade, we could see a lot of art work made with Yak butter.
+The tree is too close to the wall of the temple is worrisome.
+With the temple wall on one side and protective covers on another side, I am not sure how the tree is breathing.
+Around the Balustrade, we could see a lot of artwork made with Yak butter.
 I wish I could see some of them being made.
 Around the tree and on the steps and just about anywhere were devotees.
-Some chanting with rosary in their hands, some singing, some meditating and some reading manuscripts.
+Some chanting with the rosary in their hands, some singing, some meditating and some reading manuscripts.